Build Up Hackney

 The project was generously supported by the London Borough of Haringey, HTA Design, Morgan Sindall Group, Circle Housing, Affinity Sutton, Polyteck, Higgins and Zonderop Woodgate.

-“If you don’t want ghettos, basically we need organisations in partnership, here we have architects, those that understand building and risk, the volunteers and the staff at Haringey Play Association in partnership; that’s the innovation” – David Lammy MP
+“If you don’t want ghettos, basically we need organisations in partnership, here we have architects, those that understand building and risk; Build Up, the volunteers and the staff at Haringey Play Association in partnership; that’s the innovation” – David Lammy MP

 In 2019, Build Up began its biggest project to date at Lollard St Adventure Playground: the Lollard St Bike Hub.
 The building provides a much needed home for the playground’s existing bike project, which refurbishes bikes and offers free repairs and mechanic training to local young people.

 In total over 100 young people took part in the project after school and in the school holidays.
 The construction programme was designed to engage young people over a long period of time with sessions taking place over 8 months.

 Parts of the build needed a high degree of accuracy and the programme allowed young people to test and improve their building skills over a number of sessions.
 Construction activities included structural carpentry, GRP roofing, building workbenches and storage racks.